 What is an NPDES Permit?

-The NPDES permit program started in 1972 under the Clean Water Act.
-It aims to control water pollution.
-The program regulates pollutants that come from point sources into U.S. waters.
+An NPDES permit aims to control water pollution.
+The NPDES permit program started in 1972 under the Clean Water Act and it regulates pollutants that come from point sources into U.S. waters.
 The Environmental Protection Agency (EPA) administers the permit program, while state governments typically manage the permitting, administrative, and enforcement aspects.

 The Clean Water Act forbids the discharge of pollutants from any point source into U.S. waters without an NPDES permit.
-These permits limit the types and amounts of pollutants that can be released.
-They also include rules for monitoring and reporting.
-This process ensures the discharge is safe for water quality and public health.
+NPDES permits in Florida play a crucial role in protecting water quality by regulating the discharge of pollutants and ensuring compliance with environmental standards.

 What is a Point Source?